Sinaptik-AI/pandas-ai/extensions/connectors/yfinance/README.md

-# Yahoo Finance Extension for PandasAI
+# Yahoo Finance Extension for PandaAI

-This extension integrates Yahoo Finance connectors with PandasAI, providing support for retrieving stock data.
+This extension integrates Yahoo Finance connectors with PandaAI, providing support for retrieving stock data.

 ## Installation